 A Blueprint for Fairness: the final report of the Commission on Widening Access was published in March 2016 and made 34 recommendations covering the whole education system.
 We accepted these in full and published Implementing A Blueprint for Fairness: progress report in May 2017.

-Scotland has 19 autonomous higher education institutions.
+Scotland has 19 autonomous higher education institutions which are represented by Universities Scotland.
 We fund these through the Scottish Funding Council.

 Bills and legislation